utox39/please-http/README.md

 ## Description

-An http client written in Go.
+A http client written in Go.

 This project is inspired by [httpie-go](https://github.com/nojima/httpie-go) and [httpie](https://github.com/httpie/cli) but with some more functionality.